bagellord/USPSA-Stages/21-25 rounds/I Have Standards - 24 Rounds - Virginia Count/readme.md

 Best four on paper, steel must fall to score

 Start position: Hands relaxed at sides, outside the shooting area.
-String 1: standing on either set of X's.
-String 2: standing on opposite set of X's.
+Standing on either set of X's

 Pistol loaded and holstered.
 PCC shouldered, safety on, pointed at orange cone

-STAGE PROCEDURE:

-String 1: Engage each each target with only two rounds each, perform a mandatory reload, and engage each target with two rounds each.
+STAGE PROCEDURE: Engage each each target with only two rounds each, perform a mandatory reload, and engage each target with two rounds each.
 Last 6 shots must be strong hand only

-String 2: Engage each each target with only two rounds each, perform a mandatory reload, and engage each target with two rounds each.
-Last 6 shots must be weak hand only

 RULES: